browning-lab/ukb-phasing/README.md

 This pipeline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY and without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Author: [Brian Browning](https://faculty.washington.edu/browning).
-Last updated: October 4, 2022
+Last updated: November 9, 2022

 ## Contents